eIDAS: Building Trust or Invading Privacy?

 Alleged Pseudonymity

 One of the fundamental aspects of user privacy is the ability to use pseudonyms.
 The eIDAS regulation gives users the right to use pseudonyms instead of their real identities in situations where they are not legally required to disclose their true identity.
 However, the ARF introduces the concept of a "Pseudonym Provider," which is not mentioned in the regulation.
 This provider could potentially link pseudonyms back to the user's real identity.
 The proposed implementation even allows law enforcement to retroactively re-identify pseudonyms with their legal identity.
 That not only undermines the purpose of pseudonymity but creates a risk of mass surveillance.
-Crucially, this backdoor for surveilance is not found in the eIDAS regulation and the document detailing it had to be leaked to us.
+Crucially, this backdoor for surveillance is not found in the eIDAS regulation and the document detailing it had to be leaked to us.

 Relying Party Information Requests